INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

 ## Validation

-Validation should be expressed as declaratively as possible, through `pydantic`, `typing_extensions`, and `annotated_types` imports.
+Validation should be expressed as declaratively as possible, through `pydantic`, `typing_extensions`, `typing`, and `annotated_types` imports.
 Try to avoid implementing validation directly in the function body, as that cannot be represented in the generated schemas.